ccooper/ccooper.github.io/taskcluster/sprints/docker-worker-20200504/sprint-retrospective.md

 In aggregate, the above list can be summarized as "Do scrum properly."
 As Dustin rightly pointed out, we have a history at Mozilla of implementing 10% of a new process framework and then abandoning it when it doesn't work out.
 Much better to jump in with both feet and see whether the new process is better than what you were doing before.
 Abandoning is always still an option.

-There were also some things we discussed but
+There were also some things we discussed but didn't come to a conclusion on:
 * Reporting: We need some way to surface our progress and accomplishments.
 You're reading this here, but this may not be the final form or location for these reports.
 * Syncing releases to sprints: CloudOps would prefer fewer, more regular Taskcluster deployments.
 We haven't ruled this out, but are still in a mode where bustage fixes sometimes need to be deployed ASAP.
 This is still TBD.
 * Volume of incoming requests: We still receive a fair volume of operation requests from other teams.
 This is going to reduce our ability to effectively focus during sprints if we can't bring that vrequest olume down.